Embroidered Hexies and a Needle Book Tutorial/

 Right sides together; oversew the hexagons together to form the round motif

 When your hexies are all sewn together you need to press them with the iron.
 Then you can remove the tacking and the papers

 Position your patchwork motif centrally on the piece of plain fabric.
 Pin then tack all around the edge

-I made mine into a pretty needle book, here’s how.
+I made my embroidered hexagon motif into a pretty needle book, here’s how: